Are You Struggling to Put Food on the Table?

 Step 4: If qualified, receive benefits and maintain eligibility

 Once qualified, you will receive your CalFresh debit card.
-To stay eligible, all CalFresh recipients must complete report forms every three months and submit an annual recertification application.
+To stay eligible, all CalFresh recipients must complete report forms every six months with a semi-annual recertification.

 San Mateo County